A Chrysalis fan once asked, “Is Chrysalis anti-Catholic?”

 The official Chrysalis position on this question is that our deck works perfectly well alongside all religious beliefs; it prefers no particular religion to another.
 We are, however, decidedly anti-dogma, which I’ll go on to explain.

 Chrysalis is tarot designed to help its users fulfill their personal destiny.
 Jung called it individuation.
 The Buddha called it the process of becoming.
 In other words, Chrysalis teaches how to listen to one’s Higher Self, which itself is divine.
-You are not able to accomplish this unless you can think critically for yourself, trust your inspiration and inner voice, develop your innate intuitive talents and reassess all dogma.
+You are not able to accomplish this unless you can think critically for yourself, trust your inspiration and inner voice, develop your innate intuitive talents and reassess all dogmatic beliefs, many of which are disabling.
 Dogma, whether religious, political or cultural, instructs you specifically WHAT to believe; indeed, what you MUST believe in order to be a good ______ (e.g. Catholic, liberal, useful idiot).

-There can be no enlightenment – no fulfillment of personal destiny – unless one refuses to become a marionette to some self-serving dogma.
+There can be no enlightenment – no fulfillment of personal destiny – unless one refuses to become a marionette to some dogma.
 As Einstein said, “Question everything.”
 Dogma stifles free thought by depicting it as a bad thing.
-Dogma considers itself beyond question.
+Dogma considers its tenets beyond question.

 First, that we must be our own spiritual directors: We ourselves, not priest, hierophant or politician, must intuit, interpret and discern the manifest desire that hails from beyond.
 This is the lesson of the Chrysalis Divine Child, which abides in us all.
 Second, we must sublimate the personal ego and surrender it so to be guided in the accomplishment.
 Paul’s ultimate teaching here is about accepting personal responsibility and exercising free will in the quest for spiritual growth and then NEVER relinquishing it, lest we lock up our minds with debilitating chains of weighty dogma.